 Website: LinkResearchTools

-Using LinkResearchTools gives you the leverage of checking your site’s backlink profile with given own metrics by LRT, such as LRT Power, LRT Trust, and LRT Power*Trust, which then allows you to evaluate the trustworthiness of a particular backlink.
+Using LinkResearchTools gives you the leverage of checking your site’s backlink profile with given own metrics by LRT, such as LRT Power, LRT Trust, and LRT Power*Trust allows you to evaluate the trustworthiness of a particular backlink.

-Looking at the backlink profile with the proper context, such as anchor text variation, link types, link status, and so on, allows you to better monitor the health of your website.
+Looking at the backlink profile with the proper context, such as anchor text variation, link types, link status, and so on, allows you to monitor the health of your website better.

 29. WhiteSpark

-Local businesses should take advantage of WhiteSpark as one of the primary local link building tools.
-If you doing local link building, the said tool allows you to do that on a scale.
+Local businesses should take advantage of WhiteSpark as a primary local link building tool.
+If you do local link building, the tool allows you to do that on a scale.

 Website: WhiteSpark

-The available local submission pages also give you the capacity to do the task in minutes only, which if you handle multiple accounts is automatically can be delegated or outsourced to a certain person.
+The available local submission pages also give you the capacity to do the task in minutes only, which, if you handle multiple accounts, can automatically be delegated or outsourced to a certain person.

 30. Search Metrics

 Aside from SEMRush, we also use SearchMetrics to evaluate a website’s trust and authority.
-By noticing a sudden drop on a website’s graph of organic traffic, might indicate a penalty caused by spammy link building executions.
+Noticing a sudden drop in a website’s organic traffic graph might indicate a penalty caused by spammy link building executions.
 These would allow us to identify the most suitable sites to target.

 Website: Search Metrics